February 22, 2024

 Sources of relative risk for the average defined benefit pension plan

-The chart below illustrates sources of relative risk for the average defined benefit pension plan.
-As shown in the chart, a fair amount of risk is diversified away, and along with significant equity risk, the average pension plan also has exposure to interest-rate risk, credit risk, and property risk.
+In the average defined benefit pension plan, a fair amount of risk is diversified away.
+Along with significant equity risk, the average pension plan also has exposure to interest-rate, credit, and property risks.

 Source: Moody’s Analytics PFaroe, as of June 30, 2024.
 VaR refers to value at risk.

-The chart below illustrates the solvency funded ratio of the average defined benefit pension plan across various scenarios, ranging from best case to worst case, forecast all the way out to 2032.
+We examined the solvency funded ratio of an average defined benefit pension plan across various scenarios, ranging from best case to worst case, forecast all the way out to 2034.

-Based on our scenario analysis, the median forecast solvency funded ratio for the average defined benefit pension plan in June 2025 is 134.4%, and in June 2034, it’s 136.5%.
+Based on our scenario analysis, the median forecast solvency funded ratio for an average defined benefit pension plan will be 137.4% in September 2025 and 135.2% in September 2034.

 Asset and liability assumptions